defold/defold.github.io/tutorials/shadertoy.md

 [Shadertoy.com](https://www.shadertoy.com/) is a site that gathers user contributed GL shaders.
 It is a great resource for finding shader code and inspiration.
 In this tutorial we will take a shader from Shadertoy and make it run in Defold.
 Some basic understanding of shaders is assumed.
 If you need to read up, [the Shader manual](/manuals/shader/) is a good place to start.

 The shader we will use is [Star Nest](https://www.shadertoy.com/view/XlfGRj) by Pablo Andrioli (user "Kali" on Shadertoy).
-It is a purely procedural mathematical black magickery fragment shader that renders a really cool starfield effect.
+It is a purely procedural mathematical black magic fragment shader that renders a really cool star field effect.

 ![Star Nest](../images/shadertoy/starnest.png)